siemens/ix/packages/documentation/docs/migration/uxt.md

 For a quick and easy migration without changing your code base the iX-UXT CSS Theme is prepared for app developers using the CSS from UXT (former MindSphere Design System).

-> [!warning] For the full experience please actually use the Siemens Industrial Experience components.
+> [!warning] For the full experience please use the Siemens Industrial Experience components.
 The theme is intended for a quick yet incomplete switch from UXT as a legacy design system.
 # Usage
 1. When using UXT below v2.7.0, download the <a href="uxt-ix-css.css" target="_blank">CSS theme</a> and import it into your project.
    _If you are using UXT v2.7.0 or higher, it is already part of the UXT CSS._